matloff/regtools/UnbalancedClasses.md

 So, if you do resampling to make your data balanced, you are fooling your ML algorithm.
 Though that conceivably could be done responsibly, it may actually undermine your ability to predict new cases well.

+## Note on terminology

+As seen above, we refer to the class probabilities for given feature values as *conditional probabilities*.
+The overall class probabilities, e.g. the 0.000172 value above, are *unconditional probabilities*.

 ## Goals and perceptions of problems